 sudo cp file.txt ../folder1

-Copying the folder is little bit different then files.
+Copying the folder is a little bit different than files.
 You need to use -r with the copy command.

 The following command will copy folder1 to folder2 (folder2 >> folder1).

 cp -r folder1 folder2

 You can install packages in many ways.
 Here is a list of the most commonly used approaches, with links to more specific explanations for each.

 The APT protocol or apturl is a quick and easy way to install software from a web browser.